lchdl/DeepWMH/README.md

 7.  <b>(Optional)</b> compile & install ANTs toolkit from "https://github.com/ANTsX/ANTs", or download the
     pre-compiled binaries [here](https://github.com/ANTsX/ANTs/releases/).
 This is mainly for intensity correction.
+    <b><i>You need to add ANTs binaries to "PATH" in your ~/.bashrc before using them</b></i>.

-    You can also skip this step if you don't want to install it.
-However, the segmentation performance can be seriously affected if the image is corrupted by strong intensity bias due to magnetic field inhomogeneity.
+    <b>NOTE</b>: You can also skip this step if you don't want to install it.
+However, the segmentation performance can be seriously
+    affected if the image is corrupted by strong intensity bias due to magnetic field inhomogeneity.
     For optimal performance I strongly recommend you to install ANTs.